kerbin111/Integ/README.md

 Things can be added and subtracted with + and -, and multiplied and divided with * and /.
 For instance, +(2)(3) is 5; -(2)(3) is -1; \*(2)(3) is 6; /(2)(3) is 0, as division is rounded down to the nearest integer.
 The interpreter catches division by zero errors.

 To print characters, use ]x.
 This operator prints the character equivalent to x.
 For example, ](97) prints "a".
-To input a character from the standard input and receive its character code, use [x. x is a dummy argument.
-Also, note that invalid codes will simply be ignored.
+To input a character from the standard input and receive its character code, use [x, where x is a dummy argument.
+Note that invalid codes will simply be ignored. [ does not work in IDLE; use a command line interface instead.

 The conditional operator is of the form ?xyz.
 If x is 0, y will be evaluated; otherwise, z will be evaluated.
 For instance, ? (-(\[())(97)) (](97)) () prints "a" if it receives "a", and does not print anything if it receives another character.